storyfeet/dugi_bialan/content/works/this_n_that.md

 # As he said this he put 1 card on the bottom.

-lon wei dugi ei dis la, is mon wei giawin ei lebo da oiga.
+lon wei dugi ei dis la, is-mon wei giawin ei lebo da gan-oiga.

-Easy I said, it's the bottom card.
+# Easy I said, it's the bottom card.

+"gein gein" mi wei dugi, "das" lon gan-oiga

-Sorry, he said, this is "this" card.
+# Sorry, he said, this is "this" card.

+"mi biagela" is-mon wei dugi, wei bena lugin ei lebo go "dis li dis"

-Tell you what, why don't you have another go.
+# Tell you what, why don't you have another go.
 You got 50.50 odds here.

+"mi dugi ei ni : vin dan vemi va-wei lugin vis. li din lon uli din"

-So I did, I tried the top card.
+# So I did, I tried the top card.

+mi wei. mi wei dugi ei lebo gan-zewi.

-Sorry, not this one either. why don't you have another go.
+# Sorry, not this one either. why don't you have another go.

+"mi biagela egin" wei dugi. deso dan vemi va-wei lugin mudei won.

-Another go??
+# Another go??
 Surely not, I can't get it wrong now.

+"mudei won ???" mi va-wei gein egi. "lon memuso" mi dugi.

-So I did, it had to be the middle card, but he showed me again this was still "this" card.
+# but he showed me again this was still "this" card.

+deso la lon memuso li egin dis lebo busi.

-I asked, what happened to that card?
+# I asked, what happened to that card?

+mi da zon go "lebo das lon vemi"

-He said "it's on the bottom."
+# He said "it's on the bottom."

+wei dugo go "lon gan-oiga" o lugin.

-"Tell you what, why don't you look for this card instead, there are two of them, and you know where 'that' card is already."
+# "Tell you what, why don't you look for this card instead, there are two of them, and you know where 'that' card is already."

+"mi dugi ei vemi... o lugin da lebo dis. li luga ei di, vin zon beni ei i lebo das lon vemi"

-I couldn't get this wrong.
+# I couldn't get this wrong.

+mi va-wei gein egi

-"Ok the top one"
+# "Ok the top one"

+lon gan-zewi, va-li

-"Sorry, no that's that card.
+# "Sorry, no that's that card.
 One more go"

+deso la dis egin va-li ei lebo vin. mudei won?

-"The middle then"
+# "The middle then"

+ba, lon ensa.

-"Sorry no that's that card too"
+# "Sorry no that's that card too"

+dis egin li das.

-At this point I said, OK, I know your cheating.
+# At this point I said, OK, I know your cheating.
 You have three that cards"

+lon don dis la mi li belin egi wei dugi go "mi zon ei i vin wei oimi ei mugi. vin wei luga ei lebo das van"

-He said "No, I have three "this Cards" This, THis and this.
+# He said "No, I have three "this Cards" This, THis and this.

+"va-li", is-mon wei dugi. "mi wei luga ei lebo DIS van. dis, ei dis, ei dis."

-Tell you what he said, let's get you your money back.
+# Tell you what he said, let's get you your money back.
 Hows this : Double or nothing.

+"Mi di vin wei buli mugi. mi o buli bena da vin ei miani vin. di-don iani va-va"

-I have This card here, That Card Here.
+# I have This card here, That Card Here.
 All you have to do is tell me what the last card is, and you get all your money back.

+"mi wei luga ei lebo dis. mi wei luga ei lebo das." vin o va-deso wei dugi ei i lebo dis li vemi li gein guma luga ei miani muli dan vin.

-What do you think it is.
+# What do you think it is.

+vin wei esebin dis le vemi?

-I thought this card, but he said.
+# I thought this card, but he said.
 "You know in life, you always get a bit of this, a bit of that, but you also get a bit of the other.

+mi wei esebin ei dis, deso la. is-mon go "vin zon ei dis. lon don guli-vi vin wei luga ei leli dis, ei leli das.  ei leli endei.

-And that's the story of how I lost £10
+# And that's the story of how I lost £10

+dis li dugi ziavi bi i mi guma va-luga ei miani Enlis di-lan.